trendyol-data-eng-summer-intern-2019/recom-engine-ml/README.md

-# Recommender Engine - ML Component
+# Recommendation Engine - ML Component

 ## Description
 This repository contains the machine learning component of the recommender engine.
 The component is written using Apache Spark.